-The Loretto Heights campus is endowed with historic buildings and structures commissioned by the Sisters of Loretto over a period of more than 100 years to serve the educational needs of the Loretto Heights Academy and College.
-They represent a wide range of architectural styles by several prominent local architects, intentionally placed on a hilltop with commanding views of the Rocky Mountains and downtown Denver.
-The Administration Building and Chapel, designed by Frank E. Edbrooke, resonates most deeply with the community.
-Its iconic tower is a place marker, seen for great distances in all directions.
+The Loretto Heights campus is endowed with historic buildings commissioned by the Sisters of Loretto over a period of more than 100 years to serve the educational needs of the Loretto Heights Academy and College.
+They represent a variety of architectural styles ranging from 19th-Century Richardsonian Romanesque to Mid-Century Modernism, designed by several prominent local architects and intentionally placed on a hilltop with commanding views of the Rocky Mountains and downtown Denver.
+Honoring the history of the campus and preserving and re-using the historic resources that define it is an integral piece of the community's vision.

-People also strongly connect with the cemetery, Pancratia Hall and Theater, and to a lesser degree with the Library, Pool and Machebeuf Hall.
+The Administration Building and Chapel, designed by Frank E. Edbrooke, resonate most deeply with the community.
+The Administration Building's iconic tower is a place marker, seen for great distances in all directions.
+People also strongly connect with the Cemetery, Pancratia Hall and Theater, and to a lesser degree with the Library, Pool and Machebeuf Hall.
 Figure 2.6 shows the eight priority historic resources identified by the community.
 These should be the focus of historic preservation treatment in the implementation phase.
-The campus is truly one-ofa-kind and offers immense opportunity to embrace its authenticity and cultural heritage through new uses of the historic buildings and site in the campus redevelopment.

 In 1891, when the Sisters of Loretto opened the Academy, little development dotted the natural landscape in the area besides the U.S. Army's Fort Logan.
-Development of neighborhoods surrounding the campus largely occurred post-World War II, introducing common mid-Century architectural forms like Minimal Traditional and Ranch.
+Development of neighborhoods surrounding the campus largely occurred post-World War II, introducing common Mid-Century architectural forms like Minimal Traditional and Ranch.
 Since that era, the neighborhoods and campus experienced minimal change and look much the same as their original and major phases of development.
 Balancing compatible new development with this existing historic character is key to building a vibrant, inclusive community.

-There are many tools that can be employed to achieve historic preservation, including historic designation, preservation easements, historic covenants and other design regulations like site design standards and guidelines.
-Less than four percent of the buildings in the City and County of Denver are designated Denver Landmarks or are in locally designated historic districts, and southwest Denver is nearly absent of any such historic designations.
+There are many tools that can be employed to achieve historic preservation in the small area plan, including historic designation, preservation easements, historic covenants and other design regulations like site design standards and quidelines.
+These should be used as short-term. transitional and/or long-term mechanisms to protect and promote continued use and re-use of the priority historic resources.
+For example, historic covenants could be placed on buildings to prevent their demolition and promote compatible design alterations until such time that they are locally designated.
+Roughly four percent of the buildings in the City and County of Denver are designated Denver Landmarks or are in Denver Landmark Districts, and southwest Denver is nearly absent of any such historic designations.
 It is important that the diverse heritage of Denver is recognized to ensure that our city's whole story is shared.
-Implementing some or all the historic preservation tools in building uses and reuses in the area plan will promote enduring and compatible design and respond to an evolving community while embracing the historic fabric and cultural heritage of the Loretto Heights campus.
+Implementing some or all of the historic preservation tools for building use and re-use in the small area plan will promote enduring and compatible design.
+It will also respond to an evolving community while embracing the historic fabric and cultural heritage of the Loretto Heights campus.
+The campus is truly one-of-a-kind and offers immense opportunity to embrace its authenticity through new uses of the historic buildings and site in the campus redevelopment.

-Photos: Pancratia Hall, Theater and Administration Building
+From top to bottom: Theater and Administration Building